 A folk and blues record collector, Wilson donated his 78s and rare LPs to the Center for American History in the ’90s and had the music returned on 38 reel-to-reel tapes.
 Wilson kept meticulous records of what was on those tapes, just as he did with all his photographs.

-His organization was so precise, he actually helped solve the 1975 killing of Armadillo bouncer and poster artist Ken Featherston, who was shot to death by a patron who had been prevented from leaving with an open container and vowed revenge.
+His organization was so precise, he actually helped solve the 1975 murder of Armadillo bouncer and poster artist Ken Featherston, who was shot to death by a patron who had been prevented from leaving with an open container and vowed revenge.
 Armadillo security chief Dub Rose recalled that, a couple years earlier, he had a scuffle with a man who fit the killer’s description and turned him in to police.
 Rose remembered that Wilson had taken a picture of him wearing a new cowboy hat the night of that fight.
 Wilson was able to produce the date of the photo, and the killer was identified through his police mug shot from the earlier incident.

 Wilson had stories to go with almost all his photos, including the shot of Bruce Springsteen, then 24, wearing an airbrushed shirt depicting a woman wearing only a top hat, coattails and a smile.
 “Rosie,” it said, perhaps in reference to Springsteen’s showstopper at the time, “Rosalita.”
 Or maybe one of the two women desperately trying to get backstage to give the shirt to the man not yet known as “the Boss” was named Rosie.